Maximum basket quantity reached

 How do you make colored lab-grown diamonds?

-One of the great advantages of lab-grown diamonds is that they can be made in an array of colors that are very rare when found in nature.
-This is achieved by making changes in the gas mix added to the CVD reactor combined with treatments to these stones applied at the end of the synthesis process.
 The process sounds simple, but it has taken our scientists thousands of hours to refine the process and create the perfect Lightbox shades of light pink and blue every time.

 Lab grown vs simulants